Senfia/Status-Check/README.md

   -- Mongoose
   -- Axios

--Other:
+- Other:
   -- Chart.js (for data visualisation- to be implemented) -- Brevo (SMTP Relay)

 ### Authors